Capturing Timeless Portraits with the Wet Plate Collodion Process in Berlin

 The Experience of a Portrait Session

-A wet plate collodion portrait session at Maximilian Zeitler’s studio is an unforgettable experience.
-Lasting approximately 90 minutes, the session is an artistic journey, during which 3-4 plates are meticulously created.
+A wet plate collodion portrait session in my studio is an unforgettable experience.
+Lasting approximately 90 minutes, the session is an artistic journey, during which 3 plates are meticulously created.
 The slow and deliberate nature of the process encourages both the photographer and the subject to connect on a deeper level, resulting in portraits that reflect the true essence of the individual.

 An Affordable Option for Artistic Portraits

-For those seeking an artistic portrait experience on a budget, Maximilian Zeitler’s studio offers a Low-Budget option via „Tintype Portrait Sessions“.
+For those seeking an artistic portrait experience on a budget, I offer a Low-Budget option via „Tintype Portrait Days“.
 This package focuses on the smaller 13x18cm and 18x24cm sizes, allowing more people to access the beauty and uniqueness of wet plate collodion portraiture with 30 minutes time-slots.
-Be sure to follow Maximilian Zeitler on Instagram for the next dates.
+Be sure to follow me on Instagram for the next dates.

 Beyond the Studio: Outdoor Sessions and Travel

-While the Berlin studio provides a cozy and atmospheric setting for portrait sessions, Maximilian Zeitler’s talents extend beyond the confines of a traditional studio.
+While the Berlin studio provides a cozy and atmospheric setting for portrait sessions, outdoor shootings are incredible.
 With the option for outdoor sessions, the wet plate collodion process can beautifully capture the romance of weddings or the camaraderie of group portraits.
-Moreover, the photographer’s ability to travel with a portable darkroom within Germany opens up possibilities for capturing moments in diverse and inspiring locations.
+Moreover, I can travel with a portable darkroom within Germany, this opens up possibilities for capturing moments in diverse and inspiring locations.

 Pricing and Booking